 - Community College and Undergraduate students must:

-- Be enrolled in a full-time college student (as defined by your institution) when applying and for the following academic year,
+- Be enrolled in a full-time college student (as defined by your institution) for the 2023-2024 Academic Year.

-- Have completed 12 college units after high school graduation, and
+- Have completed 12 college units after high school graduation

 - Have a cumulative GPA of 2.0 college coursework